Chart Color Schemes

 West Hindmarsh's population is slightly younger than the national pattern

-The median age in West Hindmarsh is 36 years, which is slightly below Greater Adelaide's average of 39 and also slightly below Australia's median of 38.
-Compared to Greater Adelaide, West Hindmarsh has a higher proportion of residents aged 25-34 (20.4%) but fewer residents aged 65-74 (7.4%).
-This proportion for the 25-34 age group is significantly higher than the national average of 14.5%.
-Between the 2021 Census and now, the population aged 35 to 44 has increased from 15.9% to 17.0%, while the 25 to 34 cohort has risen from 19.3% to 20.4%.
-Conversely, the 45 to 54 age group has decreased from 13.8% to 11.6%.
-By 2041, West Hindmarsh's population is projected to experience significant shifts in its age distribution.
-Notably, the 35 to 44 age group is expected to grow by 26%, increasing from 274 people to 346.
+The median age in West Hindmarsh is 36 years, which is slightly lower than Greater Adelaide's average of 39 and also lower than Australia's median of 38.
+Compared to Greater Adelaide, West Hindmarsh has a higher proportion of residents aged 25-34 (20.4%), but fewer residents aged 65-74 (7.4%).
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
+According to the 2021 Census, West Hindmarsh's population aged 35 to 44 has grown from 15.9% to 17.0%, while the proportion of those aged 25 to 34 has increased from 19.3% to 20.4%.
+Conversely, the proportion of residents aged 45 to 54 has decreased from 13.8% to 11.6%.
+By 2041, West Hindmarsh's age composition is expected to change significantly.
+Notably, the 35 to 44 age group is projected to grow by 26%, increasing from 275 to 348 people.